 - Options and commodities

 HEALTH WARNING.
 This section is complex.
-Just invest time and effort to understand this if you genuinely want to be ‘an independent woman around town’.
-Your savings security may well depend on your understanding this section.
+Just invest time and effort to read and understand.
 Otherwise, you will be vulnerable to people in the finance sector.

 Warren Buffet, called by many as the ‘Greatest investor alive today’ has always been open about the way he invests.
 Pouring over his speeches, I have developed this checklist to help you gain an insight into Warren Buffet’s approach.

 There are over twenty points to note.
 If you can only handle five questions then this is my take:

 - Do you know how the company’s money is made?

 - Is there a high threshold for new entrants meaning that the company is sparred from fierce price wars?

 - Has the management demonstrated a high degree of integrity, intelligence, and energy?